IBS

 The unique thing about psyllium husks is that they form a gel when in contact with liquid, increasing up to two-thirds of their original weight.
 This gel mainly consists of complex sugars (carbohydrates) and is generally very well-tolerated.

 The husks form most of the gel and swell significantly.
 They also contain the so-called polysaccharide layer, which is also found in chia and flaxseed husks.
-Most psyllium is not digested by the body, making them natural soluble fibers.
-They can be used as a binding agent in baking.

 What are Psyllium Husks Exactly?